wp-plugins/youtube-w-analytics/readme.txt

 1. Go to settings page and modify the Universal Analytics Object name.
 1. Go to the videos page and add your video that you want to embed with the settings you want.
 1. Enter in shortcode into page or post.
+1. Works with multiple videos on the same page.

 == Frequently Asked Questions ==